4 Ways to Check SQL Server ERRORLOG Location

 One of “Existing parameters” shows the ERRORLOG path.

-Here is sql server logs location on my laptop:
+Here are SQL Server logs location on my laptop:

 3. Using EventViewer